Pablomg02/RaceSTORM/README.md

 - **Monte Carlo Analysis**
 - **Heuristic Optimization**
 - **Data Fitting and Modeling**

 ## Get Involved

 The project is still under active development.
-If you're interested in collaborating or using this project in your own work, feel free to reach out to me:
+If you're interested in collaborating or adapting this project to your own needs, feel free to contact me:
 📧 **pablo.magarinos@outlook.com**